 - Fluoride.
 This particular contaminant has been commercially introduced to cure cavities and strengthen the teeth.
-As a matter of fact, fluoride actually increases the risk of having cavities.
+Fluoride increases the risk of having holes.

-- Other contaminants that are also found in water, but rare, are Prescription or OTC Drugs and Disinfection Byproducts.
+- Other contaminants found in water, but rare, are Prescription or OTC Drugs and Disinfection Byproducts.

-As of now, you might be thinking that bottled water are safe for drinking.
-Since, some of them carries labels that say purified and filtrated water.
-Well, that has been a common misunderstanding for a long time now because bottled water actually makes up 40% of tap water.
+As of now, you might be thinking that bottled water is safe for drinking.
+Since some of them carry labels that say purified and filtrated water, that has been a common misunderstanding for a long time now because bottled water makes up 40% of tap water.
 Thus, the possibility that it may still contain certain contaminants even before it went through the process.

-Furthermore, plastic bottle is never a recommended practice to store in your water.
-Plastic bottles are composed with a chemical called Bisphenol A (BPA) that has been proven to cause numerous of health problems.
+Furthermore, the plastic bottle is never a recommended practice to store in your water.
+Plastic bottles are composed of a chemical called Bisphenol A (BPA) that has been proven to cause numerous health problems.

-The term "distilled" can be quite misleading and deceiving because it does not guarantee a safe and drinkable water.
-As a matter of fact, the process of distillation even intensifies the effect of the contaminants being present in the water.
+The term "distilled" can be misleading and deceiving because it does not guarantee safe and drinkable water.
+The process of distillation even intensifies the effect of the contaminants being present in the water.

-Distilled water can be relatively safe for drinking but only for the purpose of detoxification.
+Distilled water can be relatively safe for drinking but only for detoxification.
 But, if you plan to make it your go-to nourishing drink, it is best to exclude this from your choices.

-The presence of Alkaline in water has been widely practiced and used in many countries for the past years.
+Alkaline in water has been widely practiced and used in many countries for the past years.
 But is it safe as it promises to be?
-It may benefit the health in some ways, but, the risk of having health problems is still present.
+It may benefit the health in some ways, but the risk of having health problems is still present.

 The thing about Alkaline Water is that it has to be consumed with boundaries.
 One advantage of drinking Alkaline water is that it detoxifies your body.
-However, detoxification is only limited to be done in a span of a week or two.
-Drinking too much will reduce your stomach acid, because of over-detoxification, which will result to ulcer or GERD.
+However, detoxification is only limited to be done in a week or two.
+Drinking too much will reduce your stomach acid because of over-detoxification, which will result in ulcers or GERD.

 Vitamin or Flavored Waters

 The growth of Vitamin or Flavored Waters has been relatively high over the past few years.
 It is believed to be a great and "healthy" replacement for sodas and powdered juices.
-Unfortunately, all these is all part of the company's marketing strategy to increase sales and profit.
+Unfortunately, all these are part of the company's marketing strategy to increase sales and profit.

-The process of creating Vitamin or Flavored waters involve a lot of unhealthy elements that causes great risks towards health.
-These waters contain large amounts of fructose corn syrup, additives, preservatives, caffeine and more elements that can be incredibly harmful for the health.
+Creating Vitamin or Flavored waters involves many harmful elements that cause great risks to health.
+These waters contain large amounts of fructose corn syrup, additives, preservatives, caffeine, and more elements that can be incredibly harmful to health.